nang-dev/personality-quiz-generator/README.md

 Have you ever wanted to make one of those trendy, viral personality quiz like the [Taiwan Expo Personality Quiz](https://www.designexpo.org.tw/en/news/67)?
 Well now you can!

-This is a generator that will create a working website for this - all you have to do is the fun part, the art!
+This is a generator that will create a working website for this.
+All you have to do is the fun part - the art!

-## Try an example!
+## Generate An Example Quiz:
 1. Run: `python3 generate.py --example`
 2. Open with browser: `index.html`

-## Instructions
+## Instructions To Create Your Own Quiz:

 ### 1. Create storyline!